Hello, my favourite readers 🙂

 Hope you are well.

-So I have just created the BEST Travel Resources for 2018 and beyond.
+So I have just created the BEST Travel Resources.
 It comes with $50 FREE Airbnb travel credit as well!
 This is a collection of the best travel resources when it comes to flights, accommodation, gear, travel insurance, and more.
 Read it here.

 I also like to feature unique stories here on the blog.
 The last one was well-received so, I’m back with another one.
 This time it’s a Solo female traveller and her unique story and pictures in her own words.